 No, many students have family, work or other commitments and study for their degree part time.
-Others move from full time to part time and back again to full time depending on their commitments.
+Others move from full time to part time and back again to full time depending on their personal or professional commitments.

 How will I know what I'm expected to do in each subject?